MCG-NJU/CPD-Video/README.md

 ```

 `<PRETRAIN_WEIGHT_PATH>` is the path of your pre-trained weight.
 You can pre-train a model by yourself or use our provided [model](https://drive.google.com/file/d/1itG7_rdSMwVRmdiD9BJwkfzz1eV1AZ_i/view?usp=sharing).
 Since the UCF101 dataset has 3 splits, you should change the `--dataset_file` and run it 3 times.

+For training a linear classifier on frozen features (linear probes in self-supervised learning), add `--ft_begin_index 5` to above scripts and change the learning rate to 2 or 20.

 After finetuning on the UCF101 dataset, we can test the performance on the validation set using 3 crops, 10 clips test setting.
 The testing scripts are as follow: